Electrical Systems

 Fuses come in an array of shapes, sizes and sensativities.

-A circuit breaker works by using some of the extra power to trigger a switch which breaks the circuit.
+A circuit breaker works by using some of the extra power to trigger a switch that breaks the circuit.

 If an overload or short-circuit does occur, a great deal of heat is emitted at the breakdown point, and the results can be both dangerous and/or expensive.